rlebret/hpca/README.md

-**hpca** provides an efficient implementation of the Hellinger PCA for computing word embeddings.
+**hpca** is a C++ toolkit providing an efficient implementation of the Hellinger PCA for computing word embeddings.
 See the [EACL 2014 paper](http://lebret.ch/wp-content/uploads/2014/03/eacl2014.pdf) for more details.

 ## PREREQUISITES